robatron/MsgQ/README.md

 This is based on the idea of the [messenger component](http://trac.osuosl.org/git/?p=touchscreen.git;a=blob_plain;f=core/messenger.tac;hb=c60491d32feb22ade5aa6abc6bbf925c12c3f427) of the [Touchscreen project](http://trac.osuosl.org/trac/touchscreen).

+## Installation

+First, `cd` into a directory of your choice, and download the MsgQ source

+	cd /path/to/installation/directory
+    git clone git://github.com/robatron/MsgQ.git

+`cd` into the MsgQ directory, and copy the distributed config file to a working config file

+    cd MsgQ
+	cp msgq-serv.config.dist msgq-serv.config

+Install Python and CherryPy.
+If you're on Ubuntu (like me), you should be able to install both with the following:

+    sudo apt-get install python-cherypy3

+Dependancies:

+ - Python >= v2.6.5
+ - CherryPy >= v3.1.2

 ## Server-side setup

 To start MsgQ, just run

     python msgq-serv.py

-### Dependancies

- - Python >= v2.6.5
- - CherryPy >= v3.1.2

-If you're on Ubuntu (like me), you should be able to simply run the following command to install them both:

-    sudo apt-get install python-cherrypy

 ## Client-side usage